 If the idea of updating a spreadsheet is unappealing, there are, of course, software solutions that automate accounting processes and keep your books much more secure than a spreadsheet ever would.

-Quickbooks for a Property Management Chart of Accounts
+QuickBooks for a Property Management Chart of Accounts

 Using Buildium for a Property Management Chart of Accounts